 Reading Jason’s Religion post before writing this one and Jason has pretty much summed up my feelings towards religion.
 Although our thoughts are similar, my relationship with religion and God differs.

 I put off writing this post, because I thought my feelings weren’t very unique.
 I think it’s just that not many people talk about not being religious but still believing in God.
 Sometimes it seems like they are only two extremes; you’re either religious or an atheist.
 What about the in between?

-I remember being in school and telling my friend (who was a Christian) that I wasn't religious and she replied with "You are an atheist then?".
-I never took offence to it, I was pretty comfortable with my reasoning's for not conforming to a religion.
-I can't lie, I did feel pretty smug with my non-religious self.
-Why?
-I'm a leo which just means I am an extremely proud person.
-I know my background and I am comfortable with what I do and do not believe in, there was no pressure for me to hide my Agnostic self.
+I remember being in school and telling my friend (who was a Christian) that I wasn’t religious and she replied with “You are an atheist then?”.
+I never took offence to it, I was pretty comfortable with my reasoning’s for not conforming to a religion.
+I know my background and I am comfortable with what I do and do not believe in, there was no pressure for me to hide my Agnostic beliefs.

 I can remember the sound of my dad and the other brothers marching, the smell of bean pie, and the warmth of the sisters smiles.
 Growing up in that environment has definitely shaped the person that I am today.

 I don’t know if my parents consciously made sure that we could follow our religion without feeling left out or what, but at the time I didn’t feel like my religion made it difficult for me to get on with life.

 |Mini Me & My Sister ❤|

 Now this might sound silly, stay with me.
 This was around the time where I still remembered how the prayer went.
 I remember I kept having nightmares, seeing family deaths, it was horrible.
 So after waking up close to tears one night I decided to pray for the nightmares to go and to this day that is still the reason why I believe in a higher power and the power of our minds.